Lombiq/NodeJs-Extensions/Readme.md

 It makes use of our [NPM MSBuild Targets](https://github.com/Lombiq/NPM-Targets) project, which can make NPM package management in your project a lot easier, too.

+If you're interested in an overview of the rationale behind this project, and a glimpse at its inner workings, see [our blog post](https://orcharddojo.net/blog/delivering-a-node-js-asset-pipeline-as-a-nuget-package).

 Do you want to quickly try out this project and see it in action?
 Check it out, together with its accompanying [samples](Lombiq.NodeJs.Extensions.Samples/Readme.md) [projects](Lombiq.NodeJs.Extensions.Samples.NuGet/Readme.md), in our [Open-Source Orchard Core Extensions](https://github.com/Lombiq/Open-Source-Orchard-Core-Extensions) full Orchard Core solution.
 You will find our other useful Orchard Core-related open-source projects there, too.

 ## Prerequisites